Are Fish And Wildlife Violations Criminal Or Civil In Nature Or Could They Be Both?

 Fish and wildlife violations can be both criminal and civil in nature.
 In California, the Fish and Game Code and Title 14 of the California Code of Regulations covers the entirety of the Fish and Game laws’ criminal regulatory violations and criminal penalties.
 However, in California, primarily regarding commercial fishers, there is a trend amongst prosecutors of opting to charge violations of the Fish and Game code and Title 14 of the Code of Regulations as violations of the Unfair Practices Act.
-They likely proceed in this manner because a single act of unfair business practices can result in a fines of $2,500 and the standard of proof in a civil case are lower than the standards for obtaining a conviction in a criminal proceeding.
+Prosecutors proceed in this manner because a single act of unfair business practices can result in a fines of $2,500 and the standard of proof in a civil case are lower than the standards for obtaining a conviction in a criminal proceeding.
 The penalties in a commercial case are limited by the excessive fines clause of the United States Constitution.
-When a prosecutor proceeds by way of the Unfair Practices Act, fishers can be fined with tens or hundreds of different breaches to increase a person’s potential exposure in excess of a criminal sanction
+When a prosecutor proceeds by way of the Unfair Practices Act, fishers can be fined with tens or hundreds of different breaches to increase a person’s potential exposure in excess of the criminal sanction for the same offense.

 The National Oceanic Atmospheric Administration (NOAA) enforces laws pertaining to Marine resources in federal waters.
 It is tasked with managing fisheries to the Magnuson-Stevens Fishery Conservation Act, implementing the endangered species act, the Marine Mammal Protection Act, and the National Environmental Policy Act.
 And all of these have both criminal and civil components.
 Fish and wildlife violations can be prosecuted both criminally and civilly.
-The US Fish And Wildlife Service conducts civil and criminal investigations on the taking of birds and game and deportation of foreign species.
+The US Fish and Wildlife Service conducts civil and criminal investigations on the taking of birds and game and deportation of foreign species.

 If An Alleged Violation Occurred On Tribal Land, How Does That Impact A Case?

 In most circumstances, the regulation of the violation occurring on tribal land is primarily within the jurisdiction of the tribe.
-However, there are some circumstances where it may impact non-tribal land, which can be prosecuted in federal court or the state court.
+However, there are some circumstances where it may impact non-tribal land, which can be prosecuted in federal or state court.

 What Are The Criminal Sanctions For Someone Convicted Of A Felony Or Misdemeanor Violation At Both The State And Federal Levels?